 - 4.3.1 The school is committed to achieving 100% in the 8 Gatsby Benchmarks, whilst working closely with the Careers and Enterprise Company (CEC) and utilising the CEC Compass benchmark assessment tool. - 4.3.2 The school is committed to providing a planned programme of careers education for all pupils in Years 7-11 along with independent information, advice, and guidance. - 4.3.3 The school endeavours to follow the statutory guidance for governing bodies, school leaders and school staff as outlined in the Careers Statutory Guidance of (Jan 2018).
-The advice provided covers the full range of education and training options, including apprenticeships and technical routes. - 4.3.4 The school will have a stable, structured careers programme and Provider Access Statement that is published on its website. - 4.3.5 The school will have a Careers Leader, Mr Redman, in post to lead the careers programme.
-The name and contact details of the Careers Leader will be published on the school website. - 4.3.6 The school will work in partnership with their commissioning schools and local authorities, as well as post-16 providers, to provide support and advice on transitional pathways into further education or training and pathways beyond education into employment.
+The advice provided covers the full range of education and training options, including apprenticeships and technical routes. - 4.3.4 The school will have a stable, structured careers programme and Provider Access Statement that is published on its website. - 4.3.5 The school will have a Careers Leader in post to lead the careers programme.
+The name and contact details of the Careers Leader will be published on the school website.
+The School's Designated Careers Leader is John Redman and they can be contacted on email at jredman@burnley-ept.com - 4.3.6 The school will work in partnership with their commissioning schools and local authorities, as well as post-16 providers and Careers Hub, to provide support and advice on transitional pathways into further education or training and pathways beyond education into employment.

-4.4 Roles in School:
+4.4 Roles in School: Jonathan Howarth

-- 4.4.1 SLT Member Mr Howarth: To enable an annual evaluation of careers within the school ensuring a clear strategy for advice and guidance, this is appropriately resourced and meets the school's legal requirements. - 4.4.2 Careers Leader Mr Redman: To plan a strategic approach in line with the School Improvement Strategy.
-To oversee the Careers team with specific focus on vulnerable groups within the school's cohort. - 4.4.3 Careers Advisor- Mr Redman: To ensure that the school maintains its high level of Careers provision and advice for all pupils at all times, to be a main point of contact for advice to Staff, Parents and Pupils. - 4.4.4 Pastoral and SEND team: To oversee the teams they hold responsibility for and ensure appropriate Careers guidance is delivered to all pupils within their managed areas in collaboration with the Careers Leader.
+- 4.4.1 SLT Member: To enable an annual evaluation of careers within the school ensuring a clear strategy for advice and guidance, this is appropriately resourced and meets the school's legal requirements. - 4.4.2 Careers Leader: To plan a strategic approach in line with the School Improvement Strategy.

+To oversee the Careers team with specific focus on vulnerable groups within the school's cohort. - 4.4.3 Careers Advisor: To ensure that the school maintains its high level of Careers provision and advice for all pupils at all times, to be a main point of contact for advice to Staff, Parents and Pupils. - 4.4.4 Pastoral and SEND team: To oversee the teams they hold responsibility for and ensure appropriate Careers guidance is delivered to all pupils within their managed areas in collaboration with the Careers Leader.